gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-point.md

     +  }

 The dot product can go negative.
-Taking a negative number to a power is undefined which would be bad.
+Taking a negative number to a power is undefined in WebGL which would be bad.
 So, if the dot product would possibly be negative then we just leave specular at 0.0.

 Of course we need to look up the location and set it